-Here, Admin can set “Yes” to display cookie static block on the front end else “No”.
+Here, the admin can set “Yes” to display cookie static block on the front end else “No”.

 Cookie Block Display Position –

-Here, Admin can set the position of Cookie Block as Bottom Left or Bottom Right.
+Here, the admin can set the position of Cookie Block as Bottom Left or Bottom Right.
 When customers/sellers accept this cookie notice it will not display for one day.

 Cookie Static Block Identifier –

-Here, Admin has to enter Static block Identifier code to display that static block on the frontend.
+Here, the admin has to enter the Static block Identifier code to display that static block on the frontend.

 When you install the module, automatically a default static block will be created.
-Admin can create other new Static Blocks or can edit in default static block.
+The admin can create other new Static Blocks or can edit the default static block.

 For this, follow this path Content> Block then click on the select option in the Action column and you can edit or delete the Default Static block as below snapshot.

-Here admin can also create a new static block by clicking on Add New Block button.
+Here, the admin can also create a new static block by clicking on the Add New Block button.

-If you want to edit Default static block.
-First, click on the select option in the Action column then click on edit option.
+If you want to edit the Default static block.
+First, click on the select option in the Action column then click on the edit option.

 Email Template Settings

-Here, Admin can set email template for data update request , data delete request , and request status upadte.
+Here, the admin can set an email template for data update request, data delete request, request status update, and request status delete.

 GDPR Data Request of Users

-Here, admin can see ID, Request Type, Request Status, Updated Date, Created Date, Request Message, Customer/seller Email as per above snapshots.
+Here, the admin can see ID, Request Type, Request Status, Updated Date, Created Date, Request Message, and Customer/seller Email as per the above snapshots.

 Request Type – Customer/seller can request for data update and account delete.

-Request Status – Admin can change the status of the request.
-First, mark the checkbox of the request then click on Action, you will get four type statuses –
+Request Status – The admin can change the status of the request.
+First, mark the checkbox of the request then click on Action and then, click on Update Status, they will get four types of statuses –

-Complete – Complete means user’s request is done as per his/her requirement.
+- Complete – Complete means the user’s request is done as per their requirement.

-Decline – Decline means admin can simply reject the request.
+- Decline – Decline means the admin can simply reject the request.

 From the seller panel, the seller can send the request to update/ delete the account information.
-And seller can also access his /her Data.
+And the seller can also access their Data.

-For this, the seller will have to click on Data Request option under the seller panel as per below screenshot –
+For this, the seller will have to click on the Data Request option under the seller panel as per the below screenshot –

 From the customer panel, the customer can access account information.
 The customer can also send the request to update/ delete the account information.

-For this, the customer will have to click on Data Request option under the customer panel as per below screenshot –
+For this, the customer will have to click on the Data Request option under the customer panel as per the below screenshot –

 Request Data Access-

-Here, the customer/seller can access his/her data in pdf and HTML format as per below screenshot-
+Here, the customer/seller can access their data in pdf and HTML format as per the below screenshot-

 Here, the customer/seller can access –